bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 # Variants with the GraphQL Storefront API

 BigCommerce's GraphQL Storefront API lets merchants on headless storefronts retrieve [variants](https://support.bigcommerce.com/s/article/Variants-and-Modifiers) powered by results from our back-end search engine.
-These built-in capabilities also allow Stencil developers to customize...
+These built-in capabilities also allow Stencil developers to customize their storefronts with variant information.

 The GraphQL Storefront API lets you retrieve the following variant features, and more:
 - Price info in a store's transacting currency
 - Variant options associated with a variant, along with their values
 - Variant metafields that have storefront access

 You can access these features if a merchant makes the product visible on storefronts.
-For Non-MSF stores, only products in categories that are available to "default GUEST customer groups" returned. => what if you login as a customer???

 This page walks you through how to retrieve info for a variant.
 If you would like to retrieve info for the base product, see [Products with the GraphQL Storefront API](/api-docs/storefront/graphql/products).
-See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/api-docs/storefront/graphql/playground) for full schema documentation.
+For full schema documentation, see the [GraphQL Storefront Playground](https://developer.bigcommerce.com/api-docs/storefront/graphql/playground).

 ## Get a variant